-The Pig Hip Restaurant is established in Broadwell, Illinois.
-It closed in 1992, but, then was open as a museum until it was destroyed by fire in March, 2007.
+The Pig Hip Restaurant was established in Broadwell, Illinois.
+It closed in 1992 but then was opened as a museum until it was destroyed by fire in March 2007.

-September 26, 1937 – The “route” that Route 66 followed changed over the years, particularly in New Mexico, where its original winding 506 miles were shortened to 399 miles.
-On this date it was officially rerouted directly west from Santa Rosa to Albuquerque, New Mexico, bypassing Santa Fe.
+September 26, 1937 – The “route” that Route 66 followed changed over the years, particularly in New Mexico, where its original winding of 506 miles were shortened to 399 miles.
+On this date, it was officially rerouted directly west from Santa Rosa to Albuquerque, New Mexico, bypassing Santa Fe.

 John Steinbeck publishes The Grapes of Wrath, dubbing Route 66 “The Mother Road, the road of flight.”